Miracle FrequenciesMiracle Frequencies

 What Are Sleep Frequencies?

 Sleep frequencies refer to the various brainwave patterns that occur during different stages of sleep.
-These patterns are crucial because they influence how restful and restorative your sleep is.
-The main types of brainwaves associated with sleep include delta, theta, and alpha waves.
 Delta waves, ranging from 0.5 to 4 Hz, are the slowest and are linked to deep, restorative sleep.
 Theta waves, occurring at 4-8 Hz, are associated with light sleep and relaxation, while alpha waves, at 8-12 Hz, are connected to calm wakefulness and reduced stress.
-Understanding these frequencies can help in optimizing sleep quality.

 The Impact of Frequencies on Sleep Quality